-Step 5: Next, drag the blob file into the Terminal interface and type --latest-sep --latest-no-baseband (if your iPhone is not sim-enabled) or --latest-sep --latest-baseband (if your iPhone uses sim).
+Step 5: Drag the blob file into the Terminal interface and type --latest-sep --latest-no-baseband (if your iPhone is no sim) or --latest-sep --latest-baseband (if your iPhone has sim).

 Step 6: Drag the unsigned iOS firmware into the Terminal screen as well.
-After performing steps #4 through #6, your terminal or Command Prompt interface should look like the one in the image below.
+Your terminal or Command Prompt interface should look like the one in the image below.

 Step 7: Press Enter and let the downgrade process begin and complete.

 Step 8: If the log on the Terminal screen indicated that the process is stuck and failed at recovery mode, simply reenter the line of codes and try it again.

-Although you can use methods above to downgrade iOS, it will still be risky and terribly complicated.
-If you have a headache to deal with any technical process, in fact you do have a better option - WooTechy iMaster, which is the easiest and fastest way to downgrade iOS.
+While using these unsigned IPSW restore tool above will enable you to downgrade iOS, there is no denying the fact that it is indeed very complicated and risky.
+If you have a headache dealing with these specialized technical processes, then you have a better option - WooTechy iMaster, which is the easiest and fastest tool to downgrade iOS.